dhelfy/basicAuth/README.md

 Now you are ready.
 Run a server with the website, open cmd, go to the directory with website and type this command:

+<strong><font color="red">Attention!</font></strong> Before starting the server you must change the values of credentials in DataBase.js to your locals.

 ```
 npm start
 ```